CCEMGroupTCD/DARTassembler/docs/doc_files/1_Pd_Ni_Cross_Coupling.rst

   - Filter ligands for each binding site individually
   - Fix a certain ligand to always be present in each complex
   - Generate complexes with all possible combinations of ligands
-  - Generate possible isomers of a complex
+  - Generate all possible geometric isomers of a complex
   - Choose the best rotator for bidentate ligands
   - Systematically modify and customize the geometry of selected ligands

-Utilizing just four commands, we will generate neutral complexes in a square-planar ``2-1-1`` geometry in which the monodentate ligands are fixed to be a Ph group and a Br\ :sup:`–1` substrate while the bidentate ligand iterates through 173 possible P-N donors:
+Utilizing just four commands, we will generate neutral complexes in a square-planar ``2-1-1`` geometry in which the monodentate ligands are fixed to be a phenyl (Ph) group and a Br substrate while the bidentate ligand iterates through 173 possible P,N-donors:

 .. code-block:: bash